These eight problem areas are among the biggest homebuyer turn-offs, and most of them are easy to fix without spending a lot of money.

 If you have a one-person mirror, you could replace the vanity strip with a wall sconce on either side of the mirror to achieve better lighting for shaving or applying make-up.

-Cost to fix: A three-light fixture with shades runs $28 to $100 at www.lightingdirect.com.
+Cost to fix: Best-selling three-light fixtures with shades run $58 to $300 at www.lightingdirect.com.
 You should be able to handle this job yourself.

 Ugh.
 You want buyers to imagine living in your home, not to wonder "How can these people live like this?" when they come through the front door.

-Pack up your tchotchkes and other non-essential stuff (store the boxes neatly in your garage or other storage area).
-Then thoroughly clean your house and be prepared to keep it that way until you move out.
+It's not too soon to sort through your stuff.
+Donate, sell, recycle or trash whatever you don't want or need in your next home.
+Pack up your tchotchkes and other non-essential stuff that you do want to keep (store the boxes neatly in your garage or other storage area).
+Tidy and organize drawers, cabinets or closets that buyers will be sure to check out.
+Then thoroughly clean your house, top to bottom, and be prepared to keep it that way until you move out.

-Cost to fix: Nothing but the cost of cleaning supplies if you supply the elbow grease.
-For pro cleaning, you can expect to pay from $188 to $234 for a 2,000-square-foot house with three bedrooms and two bathrooms, or $269 to $335 for a 3,000-square-foot house with four bedrooms and three bathrooms, according to www.homewyse.com.
+Cost to fix: You may be able to get boxes for free from the grocery or liquor store, or visit a local storage-rental place, which often sell various sizes of moving boxes for a reasonable price.
+Cleaning costs you little--just the cost of supplies--if you supply the elbow grease.
+Nothing but the cost of cleaning supplies if you supply the elbow grease.
+For professional deep cleaning, you can expect to pay from $300 to $380 for a 2,000-square-foot house with three bedrooms and two bathrooms, or $480 to $600 for a 3,000-square-foot house with four bedrooms and three bathrooms, according to www.homewyse.com.

 Skip This Ad »